mjaenm/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a computer scientist who is passionate about the interplay between mathematical theory of intelligent systems, computational algorithms and their applications to solve real world problems.
+I am a computer engineer and scientist who is passionate about the interplay between mathematical theory of intelligent systems, computational algorithms and their applications to real-world problems.
+I have extensive experience in both academic computer science and practical engineering.

-I have research experience in combinatorial optimization working with [Dr. Rafael Rivera](https://scholar.google.com.mx/citations?hl=en&user=UoFV9LAAAAAJ) at TecNM - Veracruz, probabilistic modeling and evolutionary computation with [Dr. Arturo Hernandez](https://www.cimat.mx/~artha/) at [CIMAT, Mexico](http://pcc.cimat.mx/) and computational intelligence and machine learning with [Dr. John McCall](https://www3.rgu.ac.uk/dmstaff/mccall-john) at [RGU, UK](http://www.comp.rgu.ac.uk/computational-intelligence-research-group/).
+I did research in combinatorial optimization working with [Dr. Rafael Rivera](https://scholar.google.com.mx/citations?hl=en&user=UoFV9LAAAAAJ) at TecNM-Veracruz, Mexico, evolutionary computation with [Dr. Arturo Hernandez](https://www.cimat.mx/~artha/) at [CIMAT-Guanajuato](http://pcc.cimat.mx/), Mexico and probabilistic modeling and machine learning with [Dr. John McCall](https://www3.rgu.ac.uk/dmstaff/mccall-john) at [RGU, UK](http://www.comp.rgu.ac.uk/computational-intelligence-research-group/).

 Amazed to see how basic research is transformed into technology I started my professional career in the financial industry as a Quant developer and now as a Software Engineer in the tech sector.
 I am skilled in C++, C#, Python and modern software engineering best practices.